SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 the record in your head.
 In the real world these are normally banks, or one of the functions of banks.

-We then have new term to define, for *state currency* or state money:
+We then have a new term to define, for *state currency* or state money:

 * **State currency** is an IOU of the state, which for normative purposes MMT defines